 Treating physicians and patients should note that investigational drugs do not have established safety and efficacy and have not yet been approved by the FDA for their specific use(s), therefore it is important to understand and carefully evaluate all potential risks and benefits before seeking expanded access to unapproved medicines.

-A number of factors consistent with the FDA and other regulatory agencies’ guidelines are taken into account when considering expanded access.
+A number of factors consistent with the FDA and other regulatory agencies’ guidelines are taken into account by Armata when considering requests for expanded access.
 These factors include:

 - Potential benefit to the patient justifies the potential risks of the treatment